Longhunter: Tennessee

 With the end of the Seven Years' War in 1763, the French ceded their claims to lands east of the Mississippi River to Great Britain.
 After the Anglo-Cherokee War, longhunters (some of whom may have been veterans of Stephen's expedition) began crossing the Appalachians into Tennessee and Kentucky in greater numbers.
 In 1764, Daniel Boone, Richard Callaway and Benjamin Cutbirth explored the upper Holston Valley as agents for Richard Henderson, a land speculator who later played an important role in the early settlement of Tennessee.
 One of their camps later was used by Boone's friend William Bean, Tennessee's first known permanent Euro-American settler.
 He built a cabin at the site around 1769.

-In 1763, King George III issued a royal proclamation prohibiting colonists from the acquisition of pelts from Cherokee lands without a trading license; this effectively barred hunting west of the Appalachian range.
+King George III issued the Royal Proclamation of 1763 prohibiting colonists from encroaching on Native lands.
+This effectively barred hunting west of the Appalachian range.
 Both the Cherokee and the British, however, had considerable difficulty enforcing this ban.
 In 1769, Cherokee Chief Oconastota complained to the British Superintendent of Indian Affairs that the entire Cherokee Nation was "filling with Hunters, and the guns rattling every way on the path."
 While some longhunters had their pelts confiscated by the Cherokee, and a rare few were even killed, most managed to avoid detection.

 In 1766 James Smith led an ambitious long hunt into Middle, West Tennessee, and Kentucky, following the Cumberland River all the way to its mouth on the Ohio River (in present-day, Kentucky).
 While a member of this expedition, Uriah Stone, was hunting along a tributary of the Cumberland a colonial French hunting companion stole all his furs.
 The tributary was subsequently named Stones River.
 Stone returned to the Cumberland valley in 1769, along with fellow hunters Kasper Mansker, Isaac and Abraham Bledsoe, Joseph Drake, and Robert Crockett.
 Although Crockett was killed that year, the 1766 and 1769 expeditions identified various trails, salt licks, and camping areas that later helped guide the first Anglo-American settlers to the Middle Tennessee area.